iPlumb3r/BizApp-Spec-Methodo/2_Deliverables/Conceptionary/ReadMe.md

 How this help for building an Ontology ?
 -
-Less formal than an __Ontology__, the __Conceptionary__ let appears future formal relations - in a textual flavor - inside the description section.
+Less formal than an __Ontology__, a __Conceptionary__ let appears future formal relations - in a textual flavor - inside the description section.

 An example
 -